 “Thanks Robby.
-That’s exactly how I want everyone to remember Jace.”
+That’s exactly how we want everyone to remember Jace.”

 “A little testy this morning.
 Missing your bed buddy?”

 “Shut up, Robby,” Mary defends me.

 “I spent my dreams in his arms and was covered by dog slobber in the morning.”

 They both break up.
 I still have some sense of humor.

 “Let’s go to Out & Proud around noon.”

 “Let’s get stoned first,” as he pulls out his proverbial joint.

 For the first time in days, I feel normal.